DominikN/rosdevday21-remote-robot/README.md

 Also devices can not reach each other because they do not have neither public nor static IP addresses and are behind Wi-Fi router NAT.

-The similar problem will be with connecting the container running on your laptop with this ROSject (that is basically a Virtaul Machine running on top of TheConstructSim server).
+The similar problem will be with connecting the container running on your laptop with this ROSject (that is basically a Virtual Machine running on top of TheConstructSim server).
 You do not have access to the public IP of your VM - for the rest of world your ROSject runs on `52.84.197.70` (IP of https://app.theconstructsim.com).

-To allow the container and ROSject see each other, we need to configure a VPN.
+**To allow the container and ROSject see each other, we need to configure a VPN.**

 ## [Eg. 3] SOLUTION: Connecting container on your laptop with turtlesim in the ROSject

-To enable communication between ROS 2 containers running on your laptops with a turtlesim running in the ROS DS we need to do:
+To enable communication between ROS 2 containers running on your laptop with a turtlesim running in the ROSject we need to do:

 a) In the ROSject:
 - install & configure Husarnet VPN client